Virtual Pelvic Health: Making Recovery Accessible and Effective

 What I Offer

-I am a licensed physiotherapist, holistic pelvic health practitioner and an educator.
+I am a registered physiotherapist, integrated pelvic health practitioner and an educator.
 My approach to healing is to address all the independent parts that can affect pelvic health (emotional, physical or psychological).
 I treat urinary incontinence, pelvic organ prolapse, pelvic pain syndromes (interstitial cystitis, prostatitis, pelvic girdle pain), sexual pain (vulvodynia, dyspareunia, vaginismus), constipation, fecal incontinence (or bowel incontinence), diastasis recti, over-active bladder, and more

 Clinical Consultations